Skip to content

 Create a Workspace

-There are different areas for storing your data on the ZIH HPC system, called Filesystems.
-You need to create a workspace for your data (see example below) on one of these filesystems.
+There are different places for storing your data on ZIH HPC systems, called Filesystems.
+You need to create a workspace for your data on one of these (see example below).

 The filesystems have different properties (available space, storage time limit, permission rights).
 Therefore, choose the one that fits your project best.
-To start we recommend the Lustre filesystem scratch.
+To start we recommend the Lustre filesystem horse.

 The following command creates a workspace